JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 Controls the suppression of widows and orphans.

 ```
-FUNCTION CTextPara2.SetWidowControl (BYVAL Value AS LONG) AS HRESULT
+FUNCTION SetWidowControl (BYVAL Value AS LONG) AS HRESULT
    this.SetResult(m_pTextPara2->lpvtbl->SetWidowControl(m_pTextPara2, Value))
    RETURN m_Result
 END FUNCTION